 PwC Commercial Deal Award

-The annual KiwiNet Awards are designed to recognise and celebrate research commercialisation success.
+The annual KiwiNet Awards are designed to recognise and celebrate impact from science through successful research commercialisation.
 Sponsorship support is provided by BNZ, MinterEllisonRuddWatts, PwC, Baldwins, MBIE, Norman Barry Foundation and Sciencelens photography.

-The Kiwi Innovation Network (KiwiNet) www.kiwinet.org.nz is a consortium of 16 universities, Crown Research Institutes and a Crown Entity established to boost commercial outcomes from publicly funded research.
-Principal support is also provided by the Ministry of Business, Innovation & Employment (MBIE).
+The Kiwi Innovation Network is a consortium of 16 universities, Crown Research Institutes, an Independent Research Organisation and a Crown Entity established to boost commercial outcomes from publicly funded research by helping to transform scientific discoveries into new products and services.

 For further information please contact: